Farm to Kids

 Why is it so beneficial?

-Children try delicious local foods during a key window of opportunity as they are developing taste preferences and eating habits.
+Kids try delicious local foods during a key window of opportunity as they are developing taste preferences and eating habits.
 Studies show they eat more servings and more varieties of fresh fruits and vegetables per day, laying the groundwork for reducing obesity and diet-related disease and increasing lifelong health.

 Participating farmers gain access to a new market to sell their items and benefit from being able to plan ahead and potentially make larger sales than they could at the farmer’s market.